Abigail's Wellness Habits: A Realistic, Personalized Approach to Daily Health

 Sleep can be an underrated health “hack.”
 Getting enough sleep is absolutely crucial for energy levels, recovery, brain health, immune strength, hunger levels, and emotional balance.
 Even further, prioritizing my circadian rhythm, or natural sleep-wake cycle, supports my body in being alert in the morning, winding down at night, and maintaining my metabolic health throughout the day.
 Running on a 24-hour cycle, hormones, especially cortisol and melatonin, follow circadian patterns.

 Daily habits are foundational to daily health.
-I’ve found that the things I do or add to my day have formed and shaped the way I prioritize my health.
-Once a habit is formed and repeated enough times, it takes little effort to get yourself to complete it.
+I’ve found that the things I do or add to my day have shaped how I prioritize my health.
+Once a habit is formed and repeated enough times, it takes little effort to complete it.

-Remember, habits can look different for everyone, and there is so much power in getting to learn your body’s cues and its uniqueness to support longevity, mental well-being, and physical health!
+Remember, habits can look different for everyone, and there is so much power in learning your body’s cues and its unique ways to support longevity, mental well-being, and physical health!

-Looking for more ways to jumpstart your habits?
+Looking for more ways to jumpstart your health goals?

 Tap below!